Diagnostic Medical Sonography Student Handbook

 Question 8: Can I complete two sonography specialty tracks at the same time during my two years in the program?

-Question 9: What happens if I get pregnant during the program?
+Question 9: What happens if I become pregnant during the program?

 Question 10: What kind of grades does the Diagnostic Medical Sonography program require?
 Do I have to get all A’s and B’s?